 Chipper Jones' consistency at the plate led him to become the best position player for the Braves since the franchise moved to Atlanta.
-The impressive amount of playoff appearances for the team can be attributed to Chipper's bat nearly as much as the Braves' remarkable pitching.
-This list of the best Chipper Jones baseball cards includes minor league appearances, major league rookie cards, and certified autographs from his illustrious career.
+The impressive amount of playoff appearances for the team can be attributed to his bat nearly as much as the Braves' remarkable pitching.
+This list of the best Chipper Jones baseball cards includes minor league appearances, major league rookie cards, and certified autographs from his Hall of Fame career.

 Pre-dating his MLB career, Chipper appeared in the flagship baseball set two years before he would debut in the majors and four years before he would become a full-time starter, making it somewhat confusing for fans as to which would be considered his proper rookie cards.
 Collectors have certainly put a premium on his initial draft cards from 1991 and you'll find several of those cards covered below.